 - Barking is also reduced in some dogs.

-Why You Should Neuter Your Dog
+Why You Should Sterilize Your Dog

 Dogs should be neutered to prevent unplanned litter of puppies.
 We know that they are really cute and it’s fun to watch them grow.
 However, having a pregnant dog in the house also means having big responsibilities and an additional budget for them.